• Home

 If you don’t have a pastry cutter you can use forks or knives to cut the butter into the graham cracker crumbs.

-5. Pour graham cracker mixture into the hot pie plate.
+5. Carefully remove the hot pie plate from the oven.
+Pour the graham cracker mixture into the hot pie plate.

 6. Use a pot holder to hold the pie plate and a spatula to mold the crumbs to the pie plate.